cagov/pantheon-mirror-sand-ca-gov/wp-content/plugins/media-library-plus/readme.txt

 Because most images and files in the media library have corresponding links embedded in site’s posts and pages, Media Library Folders does not allow folders to be rename or moved in order to prevent breaking these links.
 Rather, to rename or move a folder, one needs to create a new folder and move the files from the old folder to the new.
 During the move process, Media Library Folders will scan the sites standard posts and pages for any links matching the old address of the images or files and update them to the new address.

 == Changelog ==
+= 7.0.8 =
+* Fixed issue with scanning unreadable folders

+= 7.0.7 =
+* Added function to remove hidden files when deleting a folder

+= 7.0.4 =
+* Fixed issue with deleting attachment posts

 = 7.0.3 =
 * Modified the size and offset of the drag and drop ghost image